fterroso/climaticpark/README.md

-# climaticpark
+# CLIMATIC PARK - A Python-based framework for the climatic simulation of vehicular parking losts

-Repository with the source code of the CLIMATICPARK framework
+Work in progress...